denialromeo/danielmoore.us/about.md

         <li>Others in the late 20th were Ronald Reagan, Boris Yeltsin, Leonid Brezhnev, Indira Gandhi, Ho&nbsp;Chi Minh, Ruhollah Khomeini, Zia-ul-Haq, Qian Xuesen, Bill Gates, and Norman Borlaug.</li>
     </ul>
     {%if site.url contains 'local'%}
+    <p>I'm broadly happy with the direction the U.S. is going, and look forward to many more years here.
+This is such a magical place.
+Everyone should at least visit.</p>
     <p>I left the U.S. some years ago, and am presently based in Mumbai.
 (Though I travel abroad often.)
 I've kept the American citizenship, but for the most part, I see myself as an Indian.</p>
     <p>Some questions for the reader to ponder &ndash;</p>
     <ul>